rajamuhammadyasinkhan2019-lgtm/The-Tiebreaker-App/README.md

 🚀 Overview

 Making important decisions can be challenging when multiple options appear equally attractive.
-The Tiebreaker AI transforms decision-making into a structured process by combining artificial intelligence with proven analytical frameworks.
+The Tiebreaker AI App transforms decision-making into a structured process by combining artificial intelligence with proven analytical frameworks.

-Whether you're choosing between technologies, career paths, business strategies, educational opportunities, or personal projects, The Tiebreaker AI helps you understand not only what decision to make, but why.
+Whether you're choosing between technologies, career paths, business strategies, educational opportunities, or personal projects, The Tiebreaker AI App helps you understand not only what decision to make, but why.

 ---